 From policing of women’s bodies, their clothing or sexual practices, to dismissing them with a ‘slutty’ behaviour, or being called ‘crazy’, being told to smile more, women everywhere have to face the same stigmas everywhere: we realise that although we’re not as bad as we used to be, there’s still this mental pressure on women to act a certain way.
 Women are still punished for carrying a different set of chromosome in all spheres of life.
 Women are dismissed for being too brashy, ambitious, or even loud.

-Patriarchy still manages to have an element of magic in it: it describes not just pervasive cultural norms, but also something that now the majority of people don’t believe in – Equality of the sexes.
-It is seen as a myth created by man-hating feminists to give a purpose to their lives.
-It’s either met with widened eyes or rolled ones – depending on where you look at it from.
+Patriarchy still manages to have an element of magic in it: it describes not just pervasive cultural norms, but also something that now the most people don’t believe in: Equality.
+It is seen as a myth created by ‘man-hating feminists’ to give a purpose to their lives.
+It’s either met with widened eyes or rolled ones—depending on where you look at it from.